GoSecure/pyrdp/README.md

 ```

 This should install the dependencies required to run PyRDP.
 If you choose to
-install without GUI or ffmpeg dependencies, it will not be possible to use
+install without the GUI or ffmpeg dependencies, it will not be possible to use
-`pyrdp-player` without headless mode (`--headless`) or `pyrdp-convert`.
+`pyrdp-player` without headless mode (`--headless`) or `pyrdp-convert` to produce video output.

 If you ever want to leave your virtual environment, you can simply deactivate it: